-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 Where Frontpoint justifies its higher monthly cost is with its video and cameras.
 Its outdoor cam stands up against the best outdoor security cameras thanks to its 1080p resolution, 40 feet of night vision, and how it records full clips in response to motion, system alerts, or alarms.
 Up to 1,000 clips can be stored per month, so you won't need to worry about something important getting deleted.

 Its standard indoor camera also hits 1080p, while the premium indoor cam has a 180-degree field of view with digital pan and tilt, bundled with a Bluetooth speaker for calls.
-It's a great living room centerpiece that will guard your home while also playing music and fitting the decor.
-The doorbell cam, on the other hand, only hits 720p and 8 feet of night vision, which isn't great compared to the best smart video doorbells on the market.
+It's a great living room centerpiece that will guard your home while playing music and fitting the decor.
+On the other hand, the doorbell cam only hits 720p and 8 feet of night vision, which isn't great compared to the best smart video doorbells.

-Frontpoint DIY Home Security System
+4. Vivint Home Security System

-Bottom line: You have two options with Vivint: buy equipment upfront and pay month-to-month, or lease the equipment with a five-year contract you must pay in full.
-Regardless, you'll need to contact Vivint to get an equipment / installation quote and buy everything you need initially since you can't easily add more devices later.
+Bottom line: You have two options with Vivint: buy equipment upfront and pay month-to-month, or finance the equipment with a five-year zero-interest loan.
+Regardless, you'll need to contact Vivint to get an equipment/installation quote, as pricing isn't visible on their site.
 Price aside, Vivint has good cameras and home automation.
+Also, if you move, you can remove your Vivint system yourself but must pay for a new installation appointment at your new home.

 Pros: